Skip to main content

 Who this course is for

-Fashion designers new to the market who have an existing collection or product that they wish to wholesale into various retail outlets (online and in-store) and expand their overall customer base
+• Fashion designers new to the market who have an existing collection or product that they wish to bring to market

-It is suitable for those keen to explore the advantages of direct sales online via their own website or if they are considering setting up their own store
+• Those keen to understand the advantages and disadvantages of direct sales online via their own website, setting up their own store, working with retail partners and independent stores

 Key information